Easy Tutorial for Sewing Custom Lined Curtain Panels

 Full disclosure, Online Fabric Store gave me a gift certificate towards some of this fabric but I totally fooled them because I woulda bought the fabric regardless.
 I discovered OFS last year when I was on a reupholstery kick and found out they carried like EVERYthing reupholstery… tacks and hammers and gimp and webbing.
 Yeah… I was into it all.

 Step 3.
-Cut off the Hem of a Twin sheet
+Cut off the side Hem of a Twin sheet

 Step 4.
 Fold the fabric over the edge of the sheet